awsdocs/aws-kms-developer-guide/doc_source/overview.md

 **Learn more**
 + To learn about the terms and concepts used in AWS KMS, see [AWS KMS Concepts](concepts.md)\.
 + For information about the AWS KMS API, see the [AWS Key Management Service API Reference](https://docs.aws.amazon.com/kms/latest/APIReference/)\.
 For examples in different programming languages, see [Programming the AWS KMS API](programming-top.md)\.
-+ For detailed technical information about how AWS KMS uses cryptography and secures CMKs, see the [AWS Key Management Service Cryptographic Details](https://d0.awsstatic.com/whitepapers/KMS-Cryptographic-Details.pdf) whitepaper\.
-This whitepaper does not describe how AWS KMS works in the China \(Beijing\) and China \(Ningxia\) Regions\.
++ For detailed technical information about how AWS KMS uses cryptography and secures CMKs, see [AWS Key Management Service Cryptographic Details](https://docs.aws.amazon.com/kms/latest/cryptographic-details/)\.
+The Cryptographic Details documentation does not describe how AWS KMS works in the China \(Beijing\) and China \(Ningxia\) Regions\.
 + For help with questions about AWS KMS, see the [AWS Key Management Service Discussion Forum](https://forums.aws.amazon.com/forum.jspa?forumID=182)\.

 **AWS KMS in the AWS SDKs**